code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 ```

 ### AlerterRewardWithdrawn
-This event is emitted whenever the admin withdraws from the
+This event is emitted whenever the contract manager withdraws from the
 alerter reward funds